 A website will be developed and maintained by the Air District, with input by the committee, to provide information to the community on the Steering Committee actions and development of the Monitoring Plan and CERP.

 6. Dissemination of Materials

-Any materials, presentations, documents, correspondence or other written communications generated or disseminated by the committee, or on behalf of the committee or its members, must be sent to the co-leads prior to release to the Community Steering Committee.
-District will be the primary party responsible for dissemination of materials to the entire CSC to ensure that the most up-to-date roster and contact information is used.
+Any materials, presentations, documents, correspondence or other written communications generated or disseminated by the committee, or on behalf of the committee or its members, must be approved by the co-leads prior to release.